Can you have multiple super accounts?

 Not consolidating super accounts

 Not knowing you can consolidate your super could be a reason why you have more than one.
 But don’t stress, it’s easy to combine super.
-You can often do it through your online super account with your preferred fund or through your myGov account.
+You can often do it through your online super account with your preferred fund, or through your myGov account.
 Simply link it to the Australian Tax Office (ATO) and see what super accounts are connected to your tax file number.
-It’s important that if you are unsure about anything that you get financial advice before consolidating your super accounts as there may be fees and taxes that arise, the loss of opportunity to transition insurance cover, and other things.
+If you’re unsure about anything, it’s important to get financial advice before consolidating your super accounts as there may be fees and taxes that arise, the loss of opportunity to transition insurance cover, and other things to consider.

 Changing jobs frequently